by Brian Awehali

 So the stuff of us, the meat of our matter, is partially viral in origin.
 What of our language, and our culture?

 Well.
 That partially depends on whether or not you believe language shapes thought or vice-versa.
-Lots of smart people disagree on this particular point.
-On one side are those like, oh, Noam Chomsky, who say cognition and certain brain structures give rise to infinitely varying, yet universal, linguistic impulses.
+Lots of smart people who study the subject disagree on this particular point.
+On one side are those like Noam Chomsky, who say cognition and certain innate brain structures give rise to infinitely varying, yet universal, linguistic impulses.
+(Of late, Chomsky’s dominant theory of universal grammar has been coming undone, according to a recent article in the Scientific American.)

 On the other side there are linguistic relativists, like the curious Benjamin Lee Whorf, an amateur linguist (Darwin was an amateur biologist) and evolutionary biologist, botanist, theologian, and physicist, who in addition to linguistics, wrote about gravitation, “being,” trees, color theory, evolution, large stemmed plants, electromagnetism, dreams, and even wrote a Hopi-English dictionary.